Berico-Technologies/CMF/README.md

 CMF - The Common Messaging Framework
 ====================================

-CMF is two things:
-  - A set of interfaces that describe how software components can publish and subscribe to events
+CMF is a set of interfaces that describe how software components can publish and subscribe to events
-  - An implementation of those interfaces that is extensible, scalable, and secure

 CMF takes the opinion that:
-  - The client API should be exceedingly simple
+  - The client API should be *exceedingly* simple
-  - The client implementation should be extensible and designed with scale and fault tolerance in mind
-  - Messaging should be fundamentally asynchronous (it can 'act' synchronous if you want it to)
+  - One bus does not fit all.
+CMF defines a simple envelope bus and builds focused buses on top of it.
   - The sender and receiver should [conceptually] be unaware of each other (Publish-Subscribe Pattern)